Gryt

 Roadmap

-We're actively working toward full WCAG 2.2 AA compliance across the entire platform.
-Here's what's on our radar:
+We're working toward full WCAG 2.2 AA compliance across the entire platform.
+Current priorities include:

 Contributing to accessibility